jxkx1/jxkx1.github.io/_posts/2025-01-17-basicboot.md

 - **`int 0x13`**: Executes the BIOS disk read operation.
 - **`jmp bx`**: Transfers control to the loaded kernel.

 Testing this part was annoying since all the code looked perfect, but it everything kept crashing on boot.
 I assumed that there was an error in my qemu, but after re-installing it, I realised had typo in the kernel addressing.
-After fixing this stupid error, I found everything seemed to look fine. no errors ;P
+After fixing this stupid error, I found everything seemed to look fine. no errors :P

 ---